yashchitneni/shipfast/documentation/code_updates.md

 # Code Updates - Phase 1 Implementation Status

-**Date:** January 15, 2025
+**Date:** January 16, 2025
-**Version:** 1.0
+**Version:** 2.0
 **Project:** Flexport - The Video Game

 ## Overview

-This document provides a comprehensive comparison between the Phase 1 requirements outlined in the Development Phases Document and the current implementation status of the Flexport game codebase.
+This document provides a comprehensive comparison between the Phase 1 requirements outlined in the Development Phases Document and the current implementation status of the Flexport game codebase. **Major Update**: Since the previous version, we have completed full asset system integration with Supabase database, real-time synchronization, and Phaser canvas integration.

 ## Phase 1 Requirements vs Implementation Status